 This historically disadvantaged but none-the-less vibrant, multi-cultural rural township community in the greater Plettenberg Bay region, has been supported by this project since the early-2000's.
 The community has been particularly hard hit by the impact of Covid as local business operations cut back on their activity levels and general unemployment soared to worrying new heights.
 From necessity, much needed feeding schemes were set up to help sustain the hard-pressed community through the very uncertain times.
 And although the worst of times appear to have passed, the community remains in need of valued support on a variety of fronts while it slowly rebuilds.

 Flexibility as to the communities needs and the ambition to really make this world a better place, is the duty we look in our volunteers during times like this.

 |Location||Kurland Village, Plettenberg Bay, South Africa|

 |Documents required||Enrolment form, curriculum vitae, letter of motivation, passport copy, proof of medical insurance, police clearance certificate|

 |Day of arrival||Sunday|

 |Day of departure||Sunday|

-You will have immediate, hands-on involvement lending support with routine daily activities in the classroom and outdoors, as well as with the daily feeding programme.
-You will also be encouraged to participate in the activity planning process, making use of available resources and/or those newly acquired.
-While your volunteer experience can include rotation through two vastly different child development centres, your involvement will make a real and meaningful difference where it is most evident, and needed – helping prepare the foundation needed by village children for their eventual transition to the more formal public sector education facilities.
+Under 'normal non-Covid' conditions, the volunteer will have an immediate, hands-on involvement lending support to routine daily activities in the classroom and outdoors, as well as with the daily feeding programme, plus outdoor play and rest periods.
+You will be encouraged to participate in the activity planning process, making use of available resources and/or those newly acquired.
+While your volunteer experience could include rotation through two vastly different child development centres, your involvement will make a real and meaningful difference where it is most evident and required – helping prepare the foundation needed by village children for their eventual transition to the more formal public sector education facilities.

 The children’s home language is mainly either Afrikaans or Xhosa (although there are some other minority languages) but English, as a common second language, is increasingly understood from age 5 years upwards.